 Carnaval de Québec

 One of the most celebrated and iconic events in Historic Quebec City is the Carnaval de Québec, also known as the Quebec Winter Carnival.
-Dating back to 1894, this festival is a beloved annual tradition that transforms the city into a winter wonderland.
+Dating back to 1894, this festival is a beloved annual tradition transforming the city into a winter wonderland and providing spectacular visual content opportunities.

 Held in late January to early February, the Carnaval is a vibrant showcase of Quebecois culture, traditions, and the joy of winter.
-Festivities include ice sculptures, snow slides, dog sledging, snowshoe races, and outdoor music performances.
+Festivities include ice sculptures, snow slides, dog sledging, snowshoe races, and outdoor music performances – all offering dynamic subjects for winter photography and videography.

 The highlight of the Carnaval is the Bonhomme Carnaval, a jovial snowman mascot who presides over the festivities.
 Visitors can immerse themselves in the festive spirit by participating in activities like ice canoe races and sampling traditional Quebecois cuisine, including tourtière and maple taffy.